PHRaposo/OM-AIS/OM-AIS/README.md

 By Paulo Henrique Raposo, 2021.

-This library was created to deal with calculations and manipulations of AIS.
+This library was created to deal with calculations and manipulations of All-Interval Series.
-There is 3856 possible normal form AIS, 1928 prime form AIS and some invariant AIS (R-invariants and QI invariants).The operations avaiable are:
+There are 3856 possible normal form AIS, 1928 prime form AIS and some invariant AIS (R, QI and QRMI invariants).The operations avaiable are:
  -  retrogradation (R)
  - inversion (I)
  - retrograde inversion (RI)